Thursday, August 31, 2017

 According to the inside cover flap, "Hillbilly Elegy is a passionate and personal analysis of a culture in crisis—that of poor, white Americans.
 The disintegration of this group, a process that has been slowly occurring now for over forty years, has been reported with growing frequency and alarm, but has never before been written about as searingly from the inside.
 In Hillbilly Elegy, J.D.
 Vance tells the true story of what a social, regional, and class decline feels like when you were born with it hanging around your neck."

 The drumbeat of praise for the book includes this endorsement from The Economist: "You will not read a more important book this year."
-To which I would say, "Poppycock."
+To which I would say... well let's just say I rolled my eyes.
+A lot of books get hyped that way.
+For all I know only embarrassed the author.

 J.D.
 Vance is a 31-year old who grew up in a supremely dysfunctional home in Southern Ohio.
-I picked it up to read because the narrator's life path in some ways is an echo of my father's story, whose roots are Eastern Kentucky, who grew up in Hamilton, Ohio (a few miles from Vance's beleaguered Middletown) and escaped by way of the military and college on the G.I. bill.
+I picked it up to read because the narrator's life path in some ways is an echo of my father's story.
+Dad had Eastern Kentucky also, and grew up in Hamilton, Ohio a few miles from Vance's beleaguered Middletown.
+He escaped by way of the military and got his ticket to college on the G.I. bill.
 (My father was army, and went to college at Hiram in Ohio, Vance joined the marines and found himself at Yale.)
 My father's trek along that path diverged at a few key points, however, foremost of these being that his story took place a half century earlier and that though his parents, my Grandpa and Grandma Newman, were dirt poor, they remained married to one another for fifty years.

 As I near the end of Vance's memoir I can't say I agree that it's a "must read."
-It's been an interesting read for me personally because I do know the social terrain from which this story emerges.
+I will say it has been an interesting read for me personally because I know the social terrain from which this story emerges.
 Here are five reasons I believe the book caught on and has been widely circulated.

 Curiosity